core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Even when any of the alternatives mentioned above is available, it is RECOMMENDED that two OSCORE peers update their Security Context by using the KUDOS procedure as defined in {{sec-rekeying-method}} of this document.

 It is RECOMMENDED that the peer initiating the key update procedure starts it before reaching the 'q' or 'v' limits.
-Otherwise, the AEAD keys possibly to be used during the key update procedure itself may already be or become invalid before the rekeying is completed, which may prevent a successful establishment of the new OSCORE Security Context altogether.
+Otherwise, the AEAD keys to be possibly used during the key update procedure itself may already be or become invalid before the rekeying is completed, which may prevent a successful establishment of the new OSCORE Security Context altogether.

+In addition to approaching the 'q' or 'v' limits, there may be other reasons for a peer to initiate a key update procedure.
+These include: the OSCORE Security Context approaching its expiration, as per the 'exp' parameter defined in {{common-context}}; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.

 # Key Update for OSCORE (KUDOS) # {#sec-rekeying-method}